 New student's must complete and submit the following required documents:

-A copy of the Student's Income Tax Return filed with IRS (1040, 1040EZ, or TeleFile) or FTB must be submitted with the application.
+Verification of Income: A copy of the Student's Income Tax Return filed with IRS (1040, 1040EZ, or TeleFile) or FTB must be submitted with the application and must include the signature of the student.
 If a copy is not available, a statement from the IRS or FTB must be provided verifying the Student's Annual Gross Income (AGI) or that no record of a return was filed.

 Applications MUST be complete with all the required supporting documents.
-Incomplete applications will be returned to the student.
+Incomplete applications will be Rejected.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.